-This article will give you a better understanding of Futures Expiration and how it impacts the market.
+This article will give you a better understanding of futures contract expiration and how it impacts BTC value.
 We shall first explain the entire process of futures expiry.
 Following that, we dive into why market volatility tends to increase on this day and how you can navigate through it safely.

 Understanding Futures expiry

 Futures contracts have a limited lifespan, and they will expire based on their respective calendar cycle.
-For instance, our BTC Quarterly 0925 will expire on the stipulated date mentioned on the contract specifications - September 25th, 2020.
+For instance, our BTC Quarterly 0625 will expire on the stipulated date mentioned on its contract specifications - June 25th, 2021.
 This is known as the expiry date.

-On Binance, COIN-margined quarterly contracts expire every quarter - March, June, September, and December.
+On Binance, quarterly contracts expire on the following calendar cycle - March, June, September, and December.
 When the current front-month contract expires, the subsequent contract will replace it as the new front-month contract.
-For example, the current front-month is September contracts.
+Suppose the current front-month is September contracts.
 Upon expiry, December contracts will be the new front-month.

 Physical: Traders are required to either assume delivery or deliver a specified amount of the contract's underlying asset.